LuuViKhanh/AWS-internship-report/content/4-EventParticipated/4.3-Event3/_index.md

 ### Results Achieved

-- Solidly understood DevOps mindset and grasped the overall picture of CI/CD processes, from source control to multi-environment deployment.
+- Learned more about DevOps mindset and grasped the overall picture of CI/CD processes, from source control to multi-environment deployment.
 - Can independently design and build a standard pipeline based on the model demonstrated in the workshop, to apply directly to team projects.
 - Proficiently use CloudWatch and X-Ray to monitor systems, analyze errors, identify bottlenecks, and optimize service performance.
-- Equipped with foundational knowledge and proper mindset to continue developing expertise in DevOps Engineer or Cloud Engineer roles.

 ---